mosip/documentation/docs/integration-guides/mock-authentication-system.md

-# Mock Identity Provider
+# Mock Authentication System

 This guide helps with the steps to mock the authentication server integration in the IdP service.

+{% hint style="info" %}
-> Note: It is for development purposes only.
+Note: It is for development purpose only.
+{% endhint %}

 > Note: Mock authentication system only supports PIN and OTP.
 For PIN based login, PIN must be provided in the persona json file.
-For OTP based login, OTP is 111111 always.
+For OTP based login, OTP is always set to 111111.

 ## Setup